Swiftner/tui_writer/README.md

 For detailed documentation on all features, press `?` in the application to view the help screen.

-## Using Omarchy Keybindings (Optional)
+## Using Omarchy Keybindings

 Some users may want to use Omarchy to play back previously recorded terminal sessions using tools such as `script` or `asciinema`.

-These tools record the text output of your terminal session (commands and results).
-They are useful for quick debugging, demos, and sharing reproducible steps.
+These tools record the text output of your terminal session.
+Useful for quick debugging, demos, and sharing reproducible steps.

 ### Example: Record and replay a terminal session